Stadium: Spectator areas and seating

 An "all-seater" stadium has seats for all spectators.
 Other stadiums are designed so that all or some spectators stand to view the event.
 The term "all-seater" is not common in the U.S., as very few American stadiums have sizeable standing-only sections.
 Poor stadium design has contributed to disasters, such as the Hillsborough disaster and the Heysel Stadium disaster.
 Since these, all Premier League, UEFA European Championship and FIFA World Cup qualifying matches require all spectators to be seated.
 Seating areas may be known as terraces, tiers, or decks.
 Originally set out for standing room only, they are now usually equipped with seating.
+Seating typically follows stringent requirements - most notably the egress of spectators, which is a requirement to allow clear pathways to exit, which is why many seats in spectator arenas are tip up seats or folding seats.
+In the UK, it is notable to ensure your seating is Green Guide Compliant.

 Another term used in the US is bleachers, which is mostly used for seating areas with bench seats as opposed to individual seats, and which often are uncovered; the name refers to the bleaching effect direct, unshaded sunlight has on the benches and patrons in those sections.
 Many stadiums make luxury suites or boxes available to patrons at high prices.
 These suites can accommodate ten to thirty people, depending on the venue.
 Luxury suites at events such as the Super Bowl can cost hundreds of thousands of dollars.